Republican Palace, Khartoum

-The Sudanese Republican Palace (القصر الجمهوري, DIN) complex is the official residence of the president of Sudan, located in the capital city of Khartoum.
-It mainly consists of the Old Republican Palace built in 1830 and the New Republican Palace built in 2015.
+The Republican Palace in Khartoum (القصر الجمهوري, DIN) is the official residence and work place of the President of Sudan.
+It is a complex which consists of the Old Republican Palace, which was built in 1830, and the New Republican Palace, which was built in 2015.
 The Republican Palace has historical and cultural significance in Sudan.
-The palace is not open to the public, but there is a museum located behind it that visitors can explore.
+The palace is not open to the public.
+A museum is located behind the complex.

 The Republican Palace is a political symbol in Sudan.
-Postage stamps and banknotes have carried its image.
-The Palace name is given to the main street leading to it from the south, which was formerly known as Victoria Street.
-The Republican Palace is considered one of the main architectural landmarks in Khartoum, and it overlooks the southern bank of the Blue Nile River, near the confluence of the Blue and White Niles.
+It is featured in Sudanese postage stamps and banknotes.
+The palace overlooks the southern Bank of the Blue Nile River, near the confluence of the Blue Nile and White Nile.

-Ceremonies for presenting credentials to ambassadors of foreign countries and official country ceremonies take place in the Palace.
-The Republican Palace has a history full of historical events, starting with the killing of Charles Gordon, the ruler of British Sudan, during the Turco-Egyptian colonisation of Sudan at the hands of the supporters of the Mahdist revolution, up to the first celebration of Sudan's independence from the Anglo-Egyptian colonisation and the lowering of the flags of the colonial administration and the raising of the flag of the Sudanese Republic in January 1956.
+The Old Republican Palace was the location of the killing of Charles Gordon, the ruler of British Sudan, during the Turco-Egyptian colonisation of Sudan at the hands of the supporters of the Mahdist revolution.
+The palace was also the location of the first celebration of Sudan's independence from the Anglo-Egyptian colonisation and the lowering of the flags of the colonial administration and the raising of the flag of the Sudanese Republic in January 1956.